The traditional techniques behind your cover image

 As seen in the examples above, images with soft focus in the foreground are noticeably grainy in print.

-1. Avoid cover images that have soft focus in the foreground.
+1. Avoid cover images that have soft focus in the foreground

 Be mindful of using images on the cover that are soft in focus in the foreground, or that have a shallow depth of field.
-Significantly blurred areas are difficult to replicate in print, and will result in a grainier looking finish with noticeable print dots.
+Significantly blurred areas are difficult to replicate in print and will result in a grainier looking finish with noticeable print dots.

-When selecting a cover image for a small or medium MILK format, we recommend using photos taken in a close-up, extreme close-up, or medium scale.
+When selecting a cover image for a Small or Medium MILK format, we recommend using photos taken in a close-up, extreme close-up, or medium scale.
 At these scales, our print machinery can best replicate the finer details in the image and produce a cover with a sharp print result.
 Images should be clear when viewed at 200% zoom.

-2. Use a photo that you love.
+2. Use a photo that you love

 A cover image isn’t the first page in your story, it’s the hook – the image that pulls you in and makes you want to open the book.
 Cover images are a beautiful way to introduce and present your photo book or album so they should be reserved for your favorite moment.

-3. Choose a fabric that will make your image pop.
+3. Choose a fabric that will make your image pop

 When choosing your cover fabric, select a color that that also features in your image.
 This will make your cover image pop and bring the whole book together.